 Our FREE Spreaker course covers everything starting with defining your podcast, to successfully launching all the way to fully monetizing your catalog.
 Also, did we mention that it’s 100% Free?

 What are you waiting for?

 Choosing the right products to promote to your podcast channel as an affiliate marketer is one of the most important decisions you can make.

-The products you promote will greatly depend upon what industry/niche that your podcast is in as well as the topic of each individual episode.
+The products you promote will greatly depend upon what industry/niche your podcast is in as well as the topic of each individual episode.
 As far as searching for products, there are various platforms you can use to discover affiliate products.

 Another method to discover and choose affiliate products is by signing up for an affiliate network like the Amazon Associates Program.
 Once joined, you can promote any product listed on Amazon.com.

 The affiliate network provides you with a list of products that are in your industry or niche as well as allowing the option to find and promote individual items from their catalog.
 Be careful when fully committing to promoting Amazon as their commission rates are much lower than working with direct merchants.

 Other than Amazon Associates, there are other affiliate networks you can join like ShareASale or CJ Affiliate.